Which is better—a 401(k) or a pension plan?

 - Guaranteed income for life.

-- You can use your annuity payments to satisfy your RMDs.
+- You can use your annuity payments to satisfy your required minimum distributions (RMDs).

 - Payments are unaffected by market downturns.